-Today is an exciting day for me, as I’ll get to meet a Kaizen guru – Masaaki Imai.
-We are in Seattle for one leg of his tour to promote the release of the 2nd edition of his classic book, Gemba Kaizen: A Commonsense Approach to a Continuous Improvement Strategy
+Today is an exciting day for me, as I'll get to meet a famed Kaizen guru – Masaaki Imai.
+We are in Seattle for one leg of his tour to promote the release of the 2nd edition of his classic book, Gemba Kaizen: A Commonsense Approach to a Continuous Improvement Strategy.

-I will be reading a short statement from Gregory Jacobson, MD, the CEO and co-founder of KaiNexus (I company I work with and have a small ownership stake in).
-Greg was given Imai’s book Kaizen: The Key To Japan’s Competitive Success by his department chair – and that was the start of Greg’s improvement work in the emergency department at Vanderbilt University Medical Center… and it’s what led to the founding of KaiNexus.
+I will be reading a short statement from Gregory Jacobson, MD, the CEO and co-founder of KaiNexus (a company I work with and have a small ownership stake in).
+Greg was given Imai's book Kaizen: The Key To Japan's Competitive Success by his department chair – and that was the start of Greg's improvement work in the emergency department at Vanderbilt University Medical Center… and it's what led to the founding of KaiNexus.

-“Imai’s book KAIZEN opened me up to a new world to me.
+“Imai's book KAIZEN opened up a new world to me.
 My medical training had taught me about medicine: how to take a history, how to work up a patient, and how to treat disease.
 Healthcare is more than that… we are here to care for patients and to address all of their needs.
 That requires understanding that problems exists with the overall system.
 Kaizen offers a systematic and complete approach for doing meaningful improvement work in which everyone can be involved.”

 Also on the program, talking about 3P and Lean Design, is my friend and blogger Mike Wroblewski.

 I'll share thoughts on Twitter during the day and will share pictures and reflections back here on the blog ASAP.

 What do you think?
 Please scroll down (or click) to post a comment.
 Or please share the post with your thoughts on LinkedIn.
 Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.